 Upon exposure to Botulinum neurotoxin (BoNT), the toxin enters the body and migrates to motor neurons, internalizes and delivers a protease which inactivates nerve function leading to flaccid paralysis and, in serious cases, death.
 Once the toxin is inside neurons, antitoxins become ineffective and no therapy exists beyond palliative care.
-The protease can persist within neurons for many months resulting in long term paralysis.
+The protease can persist within neurons for many months resulting in long-term paralysis.
 While this is a desirable trait for therapeutic applications, BoNT persistence is problematic when the exposure is accidental or malicious.
-The Department of Infectious Disease and Global Health is developing biomolecular antidotes for botulism that enter motor neurons and promote the rapid destruction of the intoxicating protease.
-The antidote strategy has been successfully tested in neuronal cells, and if successful, similar treatments may become possible for diseases caused by some other intracellular pathogens.
+The Department of Infectious Disease and Global Health is collaborating with both the Ichtchenko and Dong labs in the development of biomolecular antidotes for botulism that enter motor neurons and promote the rapid destruction of the intoxicating protease.
+These projects recently culminated in two cover story publications in Science Translational Medicine (see Miyashita et al and McNutt et al, below).